23 Money Saving Challenges You Can Start Today

 4. Subscriptions

-5. Helping a friend or family member with money
+5. Helping friends or family with money

 6. Getting your hair or nails done